 Hawaii Keiki: Healthy and Ready to Learn Program provides access to school nursing services in Hawaii public schools.
 The Hawaii Keiki Program sits at the intersection of education and health to support the DOE to achieve student, school, and system success.

-The program is enhancing and building school based health services that screen for treatable health conditions; provide referral to primary health care and patient centered medical home services; prevent and control communicable disease and other health problems; and provide emergency care for illness or injury.
+The program is enhancing and building school based health services that screen for treatable health conditions; provide referral to primary health care and patient centered medical home services; prevent and control communicable disease; and provide emergency care for illness or injury.

 Students succeed academically when they come to school ready to learn.
 The evidence is clear that:

 - Hunger, chronic illness, or physical and emotional abuse, can lead to poor school performance.

 - Health-risk behaviors such as substance use, violence, and physical inactivity are consistently linked to academic failure and often affect students’ school attendance, grades, test scores, and ability to pay attention in class.

 - School based health programs decrease dismissal from school and are associated with better attendance.

 The program focuses on keeping our keiki healthy and ready to learn by providing access to high quality health and school nursing services in Hawaii’s public schools.
 The program embraces the following four main goals that drive the program’s activities in an effort to keep keiki healthy and ready to learn.
 These include: